tfirer/tmpl/README.md

 tmpl
 ====

-use to translate files between home &amp; office
+use to translate files between everywhere